cloudsmith-io/cloudsmith-api/bindings/java/src/docs/PackagesApi.md

 <a name="packagesMove"></a>
 # **packagesMove**
-> PackageMoveResponse packagesMove(owner, repo, identifier, data)
+> PackageMove packagesMove(owner, repo, identifier, data)

 Move a package to another repository.